 Key Factors in Calculating Capacity Charges:

-• Time Periods – Some utilities charge based on the highest demand during peak hours, while others consider overall monthly or yearly peak demand.
+- Periods: Some utilities charge based on the highest demand during peak hours, while others consider overall monthly or yearly peak demand.

-• Rate Structures – Each utility company has its own way of calculating capacity charges.
+- Rate Structures: Each utility company has its way of calculating capacity charges.
 Some use fixed rates, while others adjust rates based on seasonal demand.

 If a business’s demand spikes for even a short period, its capacity charge can increase.
 This is why understanding and managing peak demand is essential.